Global-Health-Labs/nPOC-BB/docs/outputs/programming.md

 ### Generate Upgrade Package

-To generate a package, first ```nrfutils``` must be installed which runs the entire firmware upgrade creation and flashing process.
-Can be downloaded here.
+To generate a package, first ```nrfutil``` must be installed which runs the entire firmware upgrade creation and flashing process.

-To create a package the following command must be run with ```nrfutils```:
+To create a package the following command must be run with ```nrfutil```:

     nrfutil pkg generate --hw-version 52 --sd-req 0x00 --application-version 4 --application Path/To/Application/Hex/File --key-file Path/To/Key/File npoc-bb_dfu_package.zip